QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 |Total cost Approximation in GBP||3000|

 ### Others
-You will need some of these products or an equivalent (e.g. you will need a battery charger of some sort), some or optional.
+You will need some of these products or an equivalent (e.g. you will need a battery charger), some products are optional.
 | Part | approx. price £ |
 | --- | ---: |
 |[Lipo Battery Charger](https://www.amazon.co.uk/HobbyInn-B6-Dis-Charge-Function-Charging-Blue/dp/B095HYPSDX/ref=sr_1_8?crid=6B1IZCR8DVAC&keywords=lipo+balance+battery+charger&qid=1684945492&sprefix=lipo+balance+battery+charger%2Caps%2C79&sr=8-8)|37|